-What Can a Handyman Do in Ozark, Missouri?
+What Can a Handyman Do Without a License in Ozark, Missouri?

 Missouri does not have a single statewide “general contractor license” for handymen; contractor licensing is largely handled by cities/counties, and separate state-level licensing exists for certain trades (notably electrical).
 In Ozark (Christian County), you should expect (1) a City of Ozark business license, (2) building permits for many job types even if you’re “just a handyman,” and (3) trade licenses if you do regulated work (especially electrical).
 There is no clearly defined statewide handyman-dollar-threshold exemption in Missouri; instead, limits are typically set by local permitting/licensing and by trade scope rules.